Windsor Nature Park

 Connecting to other parks & trails

 Windsor Nature Park is also connected to other parks that are in the vicinity.
-If you’re looking to extend your journey, hike all the way to MacRitchie’s famous treetop walk.
+If you’re looking to extend your journey, hike all the way to MacRitchie’s famous treetop walk using the park connector.

 This would be the most challenging path so far, with dirt tracks and rocky roads alongside steep hilly terrain.
 And as far as adventure is concerned, this route is one for the gungho hikers out there.